 Note: This article will not address anything related to severe health problems.
 We recommend reading the Merck Vet Manual's guide on GI and stomach disorders in dogs.
 This is the most up-to-date source based on scientific evidence we have.
 And of course, call a vet.

 What to Feed Dog With Upset Stomach

 Stomach upset in dogs is very common.
 There are some medications and supplements, both prescription and over the counter, that can help with symptoms.
-However, in order to help your pooch deal with this long-term, you must address the underlying issue – his diet.
+However, in order to help your pooch deal with this long-term, you must address the underlying issue – your dog's diet.

 Dietary changes for dogs with upset stomach can come from commercial foods or a home cooked diet.
-There are several sensitive stomach dog food brands available which are often recommended for dogs with upset stomach, but you can also make homemade dog food for dogs with upset stomach on your own.
+There are several sensitive stomach foods available which are often recommended for dogs with upset stomach, but you can also make homemade dog food for dogs with upset stomach on your own.
 Both options are acceptable.

-Dr Dana Brown, DVM has previously published a great article on how to feed dogs with sensitive stomach, with advice that directly relates to dogs with upset stomach as well.
-This article will be an accompaniment to that one, and I'll provide some information on what foods exactly may work for your dog in case you choose to use homemade food.
+Dr Dana Brown, DVM has previously published an article on feeding dogs with sensitive stomach, with advice that directly relates to dogs with upset stomach as well.
+This article will be an accompaniment to that one, and I'll provide some information on what foods may work for your dog in case you choose to use homemade food.
 So, what to feed dog with upset stomach, and what foods to avoid?

-Fasting for a short period of time is safe for dogs.
-In a study with 20 dogs being treated for cancer (Withers, et al. 2014), scientists observed that fasting helped with vomiting and diarrhea, and did not pose any dangers.
+Fasting for a short period of time was shown to be safe for dogs.
+In a study with 20 dogs being treated for cancer (Withers, et al. 2014), scientists observed that fasting helped with vomiting and diarrhea, and did not pose any dangers to dogs.

 Dr Nancy Scanlan, DVM confirms this: